 Almost all WLS courses are taught in Japanese.
-Given the fact that some exchange students want to take a few courses conducted in English, WLS plans offer eight courses of this kind in the fall semester.
-The tentative list of such courses is as follows:
+Given the fact that some exchange students want to take a few courses conducted in English, WLS plans offer fourteen courses of this kind in the fall semester.

 The instructor of each course will use a method of evaluation appropriate for a given course and an exchange student.
 Methods may include a written examination, an oral examination, or a research paper of approximately 20 double-spaced pages for two credits.
 Either Japanese or English may be used.
 If an exchange student wishes to write a substantial research paper of more than 40 double-spaced pages for additional two credits, he/she may take "Special Study on Japanese Law: Supervised research Paper" offered at the Graduate School of Law.
 This arrangement may be made through his/her faculty adviser with the consent of a supervising faculty member.

-Waseda Law School has an English-language website specifically for prospective exchange students.
+Waseda Law School has a website specifically for prospective exchange students.

-Waseda University's main website (in English) is a further resource.
+Waseda University's main website is a further resource.